Citrus Enzyme Cleaners: Complete Step-by-Step Guide and Essential Safety Tips

 Fermentation and Storage

-After three months, strain the liquid through a fine mesh sieve or cheesecloth to remove all solid particles.
-Transfer the filtered enzyme cleaner to clean spray bottles or storage containers.
-Store in a cool, dark place where it will continue to remain effective for up to a year.
+Harvesting and Storage After three months, strain the liquid thoroughly through a sieve or cheesecloth to remove all solids.
+Store the finished cleaner in clean, airtight bottles in a cool, dark location.
+The solution remains effective for up to one year.

 Applications Around Your Home